 Making Communities Safe from Gun Violence

-Each year, 33,000 Americans die from gun violence and another 130,000 are shot.
-Here in Colorado we’ve dealt with two of the nation’s worst mass shootings in Aurora and Littleton.
+Each year, 39,000 Americans die from gun violence.
+It is an issue that my community knows all too well.
 Coloradans know that we do not have to choose between Second Amendment protections and safer communities.
 As a hunter and former Army Ranger, Jason knows that there are many responsible gun owners in Colorado, but also knows what guns are capable of and that common-sense reforms are needed to reduce gun violence.

-- Expand background checks for gun purchases, such as closing the gun show loophole for private-party gun purchases, cosponsoring the Bipartisan Background Checks Act
+- Expand background checks for gun purchases and close the gun show loophole for private-party gun purchases, cosponsoring the Bipartisan Background Checks Act

-- Prevent gun sales to suspected terrorists (the so-called ‘no fly no buy’ law), domestic abusers and stalkers, and dangerously mentally ill people, and those convicted of a hate crime, cosponsoring the Disarm Hate Act
+- Prevent gun sales to suspected terrorists (the so-called ‘no fly no buy’ law), domestic abusers and stalkers, dangerously mentally ill people, and those convicted of a hate crime, cosponsoring the Disarm Hate Act

 - Restrict the sale of high-capacity ammunition magazines and certain types of devices, such as ‘bumpstocks’ which allow a gun to be modified into an automatic weapon